-- Visit the ASHA Take Action Center.
+- Visit ASHA's Take Action website.

 - Select the "Students Take Action" link to view additional information on key issues.

 - Edit the letter to your liking.
-The more personalized information and stories you provide the more effective the communication.
+The more personalized information and stories you provide, the more effective the communication.

 - Enter your contact information in the fields to the right of the letter.
 Based on your address, the system will automatically identify your members of Congress.
 Make sure to identify yourself as a student and insert your school name.